overDaer/COP5518-Group11-Project1/MTCollatz/src/ReadMe.txt

 INSTRUCTIONS:
 In order to run the java file, open the Windows PowerShell or CommandPrompt in the containing folder.
-Run "java MTCollatz.java [range N] [threads T]" Optionally "java MTCollatz.java [range N] [threads T] 2> results.csv" to get output of Range R, threads T, and runtime in milliseconds.
+Run "java MTCollatz [range N] [threads T]" i.e. "java MTCollatz 10000 8" Optionally "java MTCollatz [range N] [threads T] 2> results.csv" to get output of Range R, threads T, and runtime in milliseconds.
-Optionally "java MTCollatz.java [range N] [threads T] > results.csv" to get output of stop times as csv file.
+Optionally "java MTCollatz [range N] [threads T] > results.csv" to get output of stop times as csv file.

 ISSUES: